*Updated November 2020

-Just before the Pandemic broke, we saw thousands of workers transferring PCs, monitors, and other peripherals into the boots of their cars en-route to their new home offices.
+Just before the Pandemic broke out in March and we saw Ireland and the world go into lockdowns, In those lockdowns, we saw thousands of workers transferring PCs, monitors, and other peripherals into the boots of their cars en-route to their new home offices.
 Some took a punt on whether they would be able to work from home, setting up remote VPN access to terminal servers and other workarounds.
 For businesses that had already moved to the cloud, the transition was easier.
 They had a digital workspace, without the constraints of the office, to support an agile workforce.
-The investment in Cloud IT paid off.
-If you are not on Cloud, now is the perfect time to start your transition and take advantage of the Cloud.
+The investment in Cloud IT paid off!
+With lockdowns becoming more frequent, now is the perfect time to start your transition and take advantage of the Cloud.

 Business Transformation with Cloud